 Note: Driver' hours offenders can get fined even if the offences took place outside Great Britain.
 The same rules apply to drivers who do not live in Great Britain.
 But, they must pay any fines immediately before they continue their journey.
 DVSA have the legal right to immobilise the vehicle until the penalty gets paid.

-The DVSA did not announce the exact date for the rules' change on driving hours.
-But, they confirmed the change will be well-publicised.
-Thus, drivers and vehicle operators will be aware of the steeper penalties.
+The DVSA announced the start date for the rules' change on driving hours.
+The rules change from the 5th of March 2018 for lorry, bus, and coach drivers.
+So, drivers and vehicle operators need to be aware of the steeper penalties.

 There are further new rules apart from giving fines to drivers for recent offences.
 DVSA traffic examiners will also be issuing fines to deal with drivers who fail to rest 'properly'.